 Want more oddness in your inbox?
 (Warning: may contain anxious dragons, smart-talking cats, zombie mice and other allergens.)

-If so, sign up for the newsletter – you’ll receive five free Beaufort stories, plus be ready for cool exclusive stuff, excerpts, special offers and giveaways!
+If so, sign up for the newsletter – you’ll receive two free short story collections, plus there’ll be subscriber-only short stories, excerpts, special offers and giveaways!
 No spam, though.
 None of that.
 Ugh.